-The goal for this guide is to provide a quick rundown of different teaching modes, their best practices, related considerations, and further resources for learning more about each of them.
-Each mode has a page dedicated to it - click the links below or the navigation items on the left-hand side to learn more:
+The goal for this guide is to provide a reference for different teaching modes, their best practices, related considerations, and further resources for learning more about them:

 - Consider, as you plan, the needs and challenges of the coming term, and how you will adapt your pedagogy accordingly.

 - Survey your students, to get a sense of their access needs, technology availability, scheduling concerns, and more.

-- Here is an example of a student survey for COVID-19 planning, created by Danya Glabau, who teaches at NYU, and an example of a pre-semester survey, created by Meredyth Wegener, who teaches at Vanderbilt, gathering information on student access needs and questions about their interests and needs relating to the course.
+- Here is a pre-semester survey, created by Meredyth Wegener, who teaches at Vanderbilt, gathering information on student access needs and questions about their interests and needs relating to the course.

 - Once surveyed, help connect students with technology necessary for the course through campus resources.

 - Hege Library & Learning Technologies is working with faculty to enable students to complete their coursework utilizing devices provided to them on an extended loan basis.
 Both laptops and other mobile technologies associated with The Mobile Edge initiative are available.
-Instructors, for example, may arrange for all students in the class to be equipped with tablets (iPad minis or Androids and keyboard extensions) for special projects associated with the course.
+Instructors, may request students be equipped with tablets (iPad minis or Androids and keyboard extensions) for special projects associated with the course.
 Instructors also may recommend students in need be assigned a laptop for the duration of the semester to generally facilitate their ability to complete course requirements.